-We started early at 6:30 am on a Saturday morning embracing our exciting 5.5 hours long journey ahead.
-Watching the sun move along with you, golden rays hitting parts of your face, groovy peppy music - early morning drives are always a highlight!
+We began early at about 6:30am on a beautiful Saturday morning embracing our exciting 5.5 hours long journey ahead.
+Watching the sun move along with our car, golden rays hitting parts of our face, groovy peppy morning playlist playing on Spotify - early morning drives are always a highlight!
 The drive takes you through the airport road leading to the highway and then the countryside!
-Wider polluted roads are now starting to be replaced by fresher prettier roads filled with flowering trees.
+Wider polluted roads are now being replaced by fresher prettier roads filled with flowering trees.
 One tollgate after the other, we zoom through each one scanning our new Fast Tag strip.

-90 km and 2 hours later breakfast is all we could think and talk about.
-There are multiple options on the Hyderabad-Bangalore highway.
+90kms and 2hrs later, breakfast is all we could think and talk about.
+There are multiple options available on the Hyderabad-Bangalore highway.
 We went to Sandarshini Udupi Pure Veg Restaurant in Mahbubnagar.

 Back in the car, the caffeine had kicked in and the music went a notch louder.
 The drive from here on is what I had been waiting for: quieter roads, serene landscapes, brown tall grass and vibrant bright flowers.
-Each time we passed a breath-taking spot we would stop our car and take out our 4k drone and set it free.
+Each time we passed a breath-taking spot we would stop our car and take out our Mavic Air 4k drone and set it free.
 All our city worries were long gone.
-Singing along our favorite songs when the radio played one, stopping often for quick chai breaks, and after tons of pictures and videos - we had entered the Nallamalai forest reserve.
-This point onward there is hardly any network signal.
-Perfect for a weekend getaway!
+Singing along our favorite songs, stopping often for quick chai breaks, and tons of pictures and videos after - we had entered the Nallamala forest reserve.
+This point onward there is hardly any network connectivity- Perfect for a weekend getaway!
 No unwanted calls, no checking in on Instagram vicariously.
-Just you, nature and monkeys!
+Just us, nature and monkeys!

 A friendly staff member came running towards us and greeted us warmly.
-Our lunch was ready and he was quick to help us with our luggage and show our way inside the camp.
-Nestled in between lush greenery are 4 cottages and 5 tents named after birds - We stayed in a cottage named Shikra.
+Our lunch was ready and he was quick to help us with our luggage and show us our way inside the camp.
+Nestled between lush greenery are 4 cottages and 5 tents named after birds - We stayed in a cottage named ‘Shikra’.

-The camp is blessed with a wide variety of specialty trees and plants each tagged with its name and details!
+The camp is blessed with a wide variety of specialty trees and plants, each tagged with its name and details!
 We took a walking tour of the estate.
-There are a ton of monkeys inside the camp that roam about happily and provide non-stop entertainment.
+There are a large number of monkeys inside the camp that roam about happily and provide non-stop entertainment.
 We saw a monkey up in a tree hiding from a dog, and the dog had had enough of waiting for the monkey below the tree and kept barking at him.

 The package of 2,000 rupees per person includes accommodation, breakfast, evening snacks, non-veg lunch and dinner!
-The campsite has a restaurant within- called HoneyBee, and it also runs its own safari tours and is included in the package as well.
+The campsite has a restaurant called HoneyBee.
+The camp also conducts safari tours and it is included in the package as well.
 Yes, I hear you - Its a steal!

 Day 2 - Nallamala Forest - Srisailam - Hyderabad

 Woke up and took the early morning safari.
 The in-house guides were excellent and super engaging!
-The safari takes you through the heart of the forest, passing by some small mud-roads (which are apparently taken by pilgrims on their way to Sabrimala), an old temple, a big blue photogenic well and a mango tree!
+The safari takes you through the heart of the forest, passing by some small mud-roads (which are apparently taken by pilgrims on their way to Sabrimala), an old temple, a big blue photogenic well and many many mango trees!

 The guides were very inclined towards fetching mangoes and also had their sticks ready.
-Back in our safari jeep we passed by bisons, deers, peacocks, eagles, sambars and some bones.
+We al tried our luck and managed to collect a few mangoes!
+Back in our safari jeep we passed by bison’s, deer’s, peacocks, eagles, sambars and some bones.
 Yes bones - we were informed that it must have been of an animal that the tigers would have preyed on.
 Unfortunately we did not spot a tiger but were shown the water reservoirs they generally come to drink water from, and we saw some paw scratches on trees.
 The safari ends with an impressive viewpoint in the middle of the jungle and a drop back to the camp.